View From The Couch is a weekly column that reviews what’s new on Blu-ray, 4K and DVD.

 Blu-ray extras consist of film historian audio commentary and the broadcast TV trailer.

 THE TRANSFORMERS: THE MOVIE (1986).
 Upon its late-summer theatrical release back in ’86, this animated effort was met with blistering reviews (including mine for my college newspaper) and nonexistent box office.
 Over the years, though, the film has picked up quite the sizable following, and even many modern reviewers who grew up on the movie are penning lines on the order of, “Yeah, it’s not that great, but I love it!”
 Certainly, the nostalgists and fanboys are welcome to this one, and they should elevate my rating by 10 or 12 stars.
 As for me, I had hoped that the subsequent releases of those awful Michael Bay Transformers sequels would make this one now look good by comparison.
 No such luck, as it’s as torturous to endure as ever.
-The most depressing aspect is the participation of Orson Welles, voicing the world-devouring planet Unicron.
+The most dismal aspect is the participation of Orson Welles, voicing the world-devouring planet Unicron.
 Welles’ first film was Citizen Kane, merely considered the greatest motion picture ever made.
 Welles’ final film was … this, and that’s likely the most depressing career trajectory ever.
 Created solely to sell a new line of toys, this focuses on yet another rumble between the Autobots and the Decepticons, with Unicron tossed into the mix.
 Among the participating actors are Leonard Nimoy, Judd Nelson, and Lionel Stander, but most of the voices are so electronically altered that the filmmakers might as well have saved some dough by ordering studio interns to man the parts.
 A joyless jumble, this features cheapjack animation and one of the worst movie songs of its decade (Stan Bush’s “The Touch”).

 Shout!
 Factory and Hasbro are honoring the film’s 35th anniversary with a Limited Edition 4K UHD + Blu-ray Steelbook certain to please the Trans fans.
 Extras include audio commentary by director Nelson Shin, story consultant Flint Dille, and co-star Susan Blu (who voices Arcee); a retrospective documentary from 2016; and feature-length storyboards.
 The set also contains four exclusive art cards.